-Pursuant to Article 59(1) of the BRRD, independently of resolution action or in combination with resolution actions and pursuant to Article 59(3), where the determination has been made (i) that, before any resolution action is taken, the conditions for resolution have been met, (ii) that, independently of a resolution measure, the institution would no longer be viable, or (iii) that the institution requires extraordinary public financial support (subject to certain exceptions), the Resolution Authority could also write-down or convert into ordinary shares or other instruments of ownership, capital instruments (Additional Tier 1 Capital Instruments and Tier 2 Capital Instruments).
+Pursuant to Article 59(1) of the BRRD, the Resolution Authority may also, independently of a resolution measure or in combination with a resolution measure, write-down or convert into ordinary shares, or other instruments of ownership, capital instruments (Additional Tier 1 Capital Instruments and Tier 2 Capital Instruments).
+In particular, pursuant to Article 59(3), the Resolution Authority is required to exercise the write down or conversion powers (i) where the conditions for resolution have been met, before any resolution action is taken, (ii) where it determines that, unless that power is exercised, the institution would no longer be viable, or (iii) where the institution requires extraordinary public financial support (subject to certain exceptions).

-In such circumstances, the BRRD provides, among other things, in its Article 60 that, when applying the write-down and conversion powers laid down in Article 59, the Resolution Authority shall exercise such power in accordance with the priority of claims under normal insolvency proceedings in the following order:
+In such circumstances, the BRRD provides, among other things, in its Article 60 that, when applying the writedown and conversion power laid down in Article 59, the Resolution Authority shall exercise such power in accordance with the priority of claims under normal insolvency proceedings in the following order: